RKKoranteng/blog/_posts/2021-09-27-ansible-for-rds.md

 ```

 > Note: boto is required for the Ansible modules.
 Ansible uses python libraries in the backend, so you need to install the boto on your system.
 Use the below command to download the boto module.
+{: .prompt-info }

 ```bash
 pip3 install boto
 ```

 ## Create Ansible Playbook
-Create an empty file called "create-rds-oracle.yml", then copy the content below into the playbook.
+Create an empty file called `create-rds-oracle.yml`{: .filepath}, then copy the content below into the playbook.
 Modify the playbook to fit your specs.
 ```yml
 - name: create-oracle-rds
   hosts: localhost